papermoonio/papermoonio.github.io/papermoon-docs/style-guide/key-resources/templates/index.md

 ## Introduction

 Templates are a tool to help ensure consistency and quality across our work product.
-They have an added bonus of acting as boilerplate code to reduce repetitive work for creators as they develop new pieces of content.
+They also act as boilerplate code to reduce repetitive work for creators as they develop new pieces of content.
 The templates in this section draw heavily upon the work of [The Good Docs Project](https://www.thegooddocsproject.dev/){target=\_blank} which is rooted in the principles of [Diataxis](https://diataxis.fr/){target=\_blank}.

-In this section you will find templates for the four primary documenation types identified in Diataxis: tutorial, how-to guide, concept, and reference.
-Please review the following section for help with selecting the best template for your content based upon the needs of the user.
+This section provides templates for Diataxis's four main documentation types: tutorial, how-to guide, concept, and reference.
+Review the following information to choose the right template based on your users' needs.

 ## How-To Use the Templates

-Deciding which template best fits the content you want to create can be tricky, especially when it comes to differentiating tutorials from how-to guides.
-The following sections provide guidance for selecting the best template category with links to available templates by project.
+Deciding which template best suits the content you want to create can be tricky, especially when differentiating tutorials from how-to guides.
+The following sections guide you through selecting the best template category and link to available templates by project.

 ### Concept

-The concept template is used for informational pages intended to increase the user's understanding of a topic.
-Concept pages are typically grouped together into a section.
-Some example concept section names per project are as follows:
+The concept template is used for informational pages to increase the user's understanding of a topic.
+Concept pages are typically grouped under a section.
+Concept section names per project are as follows:

 | Project  | Concept page section |
 |:---------|:---------------------|